juliogomez/netdevops/README.md

   python3 /pyats/demos/1-pyats-intro.py
 ```

+I know, I know...
+I can hear you thinking: “how is this cool?!?”.
+Well, basically you have been able to run a script that automatically connects to one device and executes one command on it.
+Nothing fancy there, I know, BUT what if you could do the same for a large list of devices?
+Imagine you needed to run that same command in 1,000 devices.
+Or maybe you had to run multiple commands in a myriad of devices. pyATS allows you to easily do it, and only requires you to provide the testbed and python script.
+He will take care of everything else while you go play guitar.

+Let’s try something else…

 ### Test b - Consolidate info from devices with different CLI

 In this case you will use not only pyATS, but also Genie, to compile interface counters from multiple devices across the network and then check if there are any CRC errors in them.